Many new mountain bikers are embracing the idea that your weight doesn’t matter when it comes to mountain biking, but is this the truth?

 If you aspire to be an enduro rider, keep in mind that climbing a steep hill carrying extra weight will exist for you and you won’t be able to be 100% focused when descending.

-So, believe me when I tell you bodyweight matters a lot in competitive mountain biking!
+So, believe me when I tell you that weight matters a lot in competitive mountain biking!

 Even if you are just riding for fun on weekends, if you are overweight you will have a hard time on climbs and technical descents, so losing some weight is always a good idea.